by Peter Blood-Patterson

 Additional Biblical References in Barclay’s Apology regarding Waiting Worship

-[Note: all emphases below are my own, not Barclay’s.]
+[Note: all emphases below are the author’s, not Barclay’s.]

 Barclay lists a number of biblical quotations that support the importance of “waiting upon the Lord”: